gvwilson/thirdbit/src/fiction/iffy/index.md

 As he caught it,
 another Marine leaped across the gap to the *Guinevere*'s stern.
-Despite the weight of his exoskeleton, his boots made no more sound hitting the deck than a seagull flapping its wings.
+Despite the weight of his exoskeleton, his boots made no more sound hitting the deck than a seagull landing.

-Uncle Jack strode onto the deck and put his hands on his hips.
+Uncle Jack strode out of the pilot house and put his hands on his hips.
 "Let's get this over with," he said to no one in particular, standing a little straighter than usual in a bright orange suit jacket that had probably fit him well twenty years ago.